 Nola and I enjoy walking for exercise and our home in Michigan is in a very walkable area.
 (Malibu was a great place to live, but walkability was not one of its features.)
-Naturally when we visit our condo, we’re ready to take a Maui walk.
+Naturally, when we take a Maui vacation we look for places to walk.

-We have a number of favorite walks, and several of them are described on the Free Activities page of our condo website:
+We have a number of favorite walks on Maui.
+You may find several of them on the Free Activities page of our condo website:

 One very nice Maui walk didn’t make that list and that’s the subject of this post.
 You’ll see a lot of photos, plus a pinch of science along the way.